 Studies show that hormones fluctuate daily according to circadian rhythms.
 Basically, your hormones change with the cycle of light and dark, awake and asleep.
 This is especially true for the hormones GH (growth hormone), cortisol, leptin, and melatonin.
 Any sort of sleep disturbances can negatively impact these rhythms and throw off hormonal imbalance.

 In this way, you want to keep it dark at night and get light exposure during the day.
 In the evening, sleep in a dark room without any light disturbances.
 After 10pm, turn off all electronics and bright lights.
 Blue and green lights from electronic screens can especially confuse the endocrine system’s circadian rhythm.
 Darkness or only mild lighting can signal your body that it’s time to start drifting into rest and regulating your hormones.
+Some people decide to use Crystal lamps made of salt to have dim warm light to aid in their sleep, which might be an interesting option for those that are looking for a night light.

 To avoid light at night: